-- -size mosquito spray to make sure you always have a source of protection when you need it and a supply of Band-Aids on you at all times in case you get bit are great proactive measures.
+- Having a good-size mosquito spray to make sure you always have a source of protection when you need it and a supply of Band-Aids on you at all times in case you get bit are great proactive measures.

 - Post-bite soothing options include calamine lotion, Band-Aids to reduce the urge to pick, oatmeal baths, cold chamomile tea bag compress, Aloe, and ice cubes.